unlock-protocol/docs/docs/tutorials/front-end/paywall/magic.md

 There is a little bit going on here.
 First, we create a [paywall config object](../../../tools/paywall.md).
 This is a JSON object that lets us configure the Paywall application.
 You can build that object manually or use the `Download JSON` from the [Checkout builder](https://app.unlock-protocol.com/locks/checkout-url) on the Unlock dashboard.

 The one we use here is a pretty basic.
 We use a single lock at the address `0xbf49ca4bf09d4b720fe5fcaecce0fe5d5b1becb9`.
-We skip the step where users can change the recipient of the NFT they are purchasing and just use `My Membership` is the title on the modal.
+We skip the step where users can change the recipient of the NFT they are purchasing and just use `My Membership` as the title on the modal.

 The critical part here is this line: